Mission Statement of Westmont College

 Westmont College is an undergraduate, residential, Christian, liberal arts community serving God's kingdom by cultivating thoughtful scholars, grateful servants and faithful leaders for global engagement with the academy, church and world.

 Westmont College is a nationally ranked liberal arts college in the Protestant evangelical tradition.
 Faculty are expected to wholeheartedly embrace the mission of the college, relating their faith to their teaching, to their scholarship, to their mentoring, and to their lives.
-We desire faculty able to engage in interdisciplinary dialogue and pedagogy.
 The college has a strong commitment to build a culturally and academically diverse faculty of the highest caliber.

 With a limited enrollment of 1200 students, the college is selective in admissions and emphasizes excellence in undergraduate teaching and scholarship.
-The student body is increasing its ethnic diversity with a high rate of retention.
-The faculty has established six college-wide standards of excellence, including diversity, by which the college reviews its curriculum and assesses student learning.
-The college encourages students to participate in on-campus programs (e.g., a minor in ethnic or gender studies) and off-campus programs to study in environments that are culturally and ethnically different from their own.
-Applicants with the expertise and experience to participate actively in these activities are particularly encouraged to apply.
+The college sponsors domestic and international programs that allow students to study in environments that are culturally and ethnically different from their own.
+Applicants with the expertise and experience to participate in these activities are particularly encouraged to apply.

 Westmont is an EEO employer, seeking to be diverse in people and programs consistent with its mission.
 For more detailed information about the college, visit About Westmont.